Is this the earliest Corona Strat ever seen ?

 It features a super comfy, slim C profile neck, medium size frets on a maple fingerboard, a single ply white pickguard, vintage style tuners, bridge and saddles, a three way switch, and three great sounding pickups.
 There is a little wear showing on the fretboard, but nothing bad.
 The frets show very little wear at all.

 Most importantly, it features the deep body contours which are a hugely appealing feature of the now very collectable and expensive late Fullerton era Strats.

 The finish shows some lovely natural striations that can be seen in a certain light, which add to the wonderful vintage vibe of this one-off instrument.

 This is a super rare piece of Fender history – possibly the first Stratocaster to come out of the company’s Corona factory.
 Certainly it is the earliest dated example that we can find in existence right now.
 And it’s in 100% original condition.

-Comes in its original Fender tweed hard case in excellent condition.
+Comes in its original Fender hard case in good condition.